-Neville Chamberlain, the British prime minister, was not enthusiastic about forming an alliance with the Soviet Union.
+Neville Chamberlain, the British prime minister, did not like the idea.
 He wrote to a friend: "I must confess to the most profound distrust of Russia.
 I have no belief whatever in her ability to maintain an effective offensive, even if she wanted to.
 And I distrust her motives, which seem to me to have little connection with our ideas of liberty, and to be concerned only with getting everyone else by the ears."
+(3)

-Winston Churchill, an outspoken critic of British foreign policy, agreed with Joseph Stalin: "There is no means of maintaining an eastern front against Nazi aggression without the active aid of Russia.
+Winston Churchill, made a passionate speech where he urged Chamberlain to accept Stalin's offer: "There is no means of maintaining an eastern front against Nazi aggression without the active aid of Russia.
 Russian interests are deeply concerned in preventing Herr Hitler's designs on eastern Europe.
 It should still be possible to range all the States and peoples from the Baltic to the Black sea in one solid front against a new outrage of invasion.
 Such a front, if established in good heart, and with resolute and efficient military arrangements, combined with the strength of the Western Powers, may yet confront Hitler, Goering, Himmler, Ribbentrop, Goebbels and co. with forces the German people would be reluctant to challenge."
+(5)

-Stalin's own interpretation of Britain's rejection of his plan for an antifascist alliance, was that they were involved in a plot with Germany against the Soviet Union.
-This belief was reinforced when Neville Chamberlain met with Adolf Hitler at Munich in September, 1938, and gave into his demands for the Sudetenland in Czechoslovakia.
-Joseph Stalin now believed that the main objective of British foreign policy was to encourage Germany to head east rather than west.
+Stalin's own interpretation of Britain's rejection of his plan for an anti-fascist alliance, was that they were involved in a plot with Germany against the Soviet Union.
+This belief was reinforced when Chamberlain met with Adolf Hitler at Munich and gave into his demands for the Sudetenland in Czechoslovakia.
+Stalin now believed that the main objective of British foreign policy was to encourage Germany to head east rather than west.
+Stalin now decided to develop a new foreign policy.
+(6)

 Joseph Stalin realized that war with Germany was inevitable.
 However, to have any chance of victory he needed time to build up his armed forces.
 The only way he could obtain time was to do a deal with Hitler.
 Stalin was convinced that Hitler would not be foolish enough to fight a war on two fronts.
 If he could persuade Hitler to sign a peace treaty with the Soviet Union, Germany was likely to invade Western Europe instead.

-Krivitsky argued in The New Leader on 26th August, 1939: "Not only are the American people shocked, but far more the unhappy masses of Germany and Russia who have paid and will continue to pay for this triumph with their blood.
+Walter Krivitsky, whose predictions had proved correct, argued in The New Leader: "Not only are the American people shocked, but far more the unhappy masses of Germany and Russia who have paid and will continue to pay for this triumph with their blood.
 Such master strokes are eloquent proof of the return by the totalitarian states to the darkest phases of secret diplomacy such as characterized the epoch of Absolutism...
 For the democratic world the importance of the pact lies in that it has finally ripped the mask from Stalin's face.
 I believe that in those countries where the free word still exists, the master stroke of diplomacy is the death stroke of Stalinism as an active force.
 I believe this because after nearly 20 years of service for the Soviet government, I am convinced that democracy; despite its present perilous position, is the sole path for progressive humanity."
+(14)

 I must confess to the most profound distrust of Russia.
 I have no belief whatever in her ability to maintain an effective offensive, even if she wanted to.
 And I distrust her motives, which seem to me to have little connection with our ideas of liberty, and to be concerned only with getting everyone else by the ears.
 Moreover, she is both hated and suspected by many of the smaller States, notably by Poland, Rumania and Finland.